 The first is if you are any sort of public authority or body, except for courts acting in their judicial capacity, so essentially any organisation that is subject to Freedom of Information requests.
 This therefore includes state schools and town councils.
-Under the amendments during the final reading of the Data Protection Act 2018 is a United Kingdom Act of Parliament which updates data protection laws in the UK (and supersedes the Data Protection Act 1998)....
+Under the amendments during the final reading of the The Data Protection Act 2018 is a United Kingdom Act of Parliament which updates data protection laws in the UK (and supersedes the Data Protection Act 1998)....
 (UK), parish councils will not be classified as ‘public authorities’ for data processing purposes and will therefore not be required to appoint DPOs.

 Thirdly if you are involved in systematic processing, which includes ‘large scale’ monitoring via CCTV, especially if you are monitoring the public, or using automatic number plate cameras.
 It is not all about digital data.
 Sensitive data held in paper files and on media such as memory sticks, all fall within scope of the Regulation.